Justin Pugh: 2017

 In 2017, Pugh started the first eight games before going down with a back injury.
 He missed the next five games before being placed on injured reserve on December 14, 2017.

 Arizona Cardinals

 On March 17, 2018, Pugh signed a five-year, $45 million contract with the Arizona Cardinals.
 He started seven games at right guard before suffering a knee injury in week 10.
 He was placed on injured reserve on November 13, 2018.

 In 2019, Pugh started all 16 games, 14 at left guard and two at right tackle.

 In week 6 of the 2022 season, Pugh suffered a torn ACL and was placed on injured reserve on October 20, 2022, ending his season.

 New York Giants (second stint)

 On October 3, 2023, Pugh was signed to the Giants' practice squad.
 He started his first game of the season against the Buffalo Bills on October 15.
 On October 18, the Giants signed him to their active roster.

 On July 25, 2025, Pugh announced he would be retiring as a member of the Giants.

+Executive career

+On February 27, 2026, Pugh announced that he had assumed the role of Commissioner of the Italian Football League, stating a goal to grow the game of American football in Italy.